astrokings/akguide/docs/eng/105tradingpost.md

-# Trade & Federation Store
+# Exchange Center & Federation Store

-### 1)Trade
+### 1) Exchange

- You can purchase a variety of items at the Trading Post.
+ You can purchase a variety of items at the Exchange Center.

 If you do not like the items currently offered, you can refresh the list by using the Refresh List button.

-Upgrading the Trading Post increases the number of trading slots and Free Refreshes.
+Upgrading the Exchange Center increases the number of exchange slots and Free Refreshes.

 ![](http://astrokings.s3.amazonaws.com/html/img/help/105_001listrefresh.jpg)

 <br>

-### 2)Federation Store
+### 2) Federation Store

  Only Federation members can access the Federation Store.